 Learn the form tornaitjur (return to them), from verse 12: cjolêt bêçs al indopli (take double the money) e tornaitjur i bêçs (and return to them the money) che a vevin metûts sul ôr dai vuestris sacs (that they had put at the edge of your sacks).

 Vocabulary: il regâl (gift), dopli (double), fâ fûr (to kill), preparâ (to prepare), a misdì (at noon), gustâ (to lunch, to eat lunch), ordenâ (to order, to command), cjapâ pôre (to get scared, to take a fright), par vie di (because of), chê altre volte (the last time, the other time), plombâ parmìs (to fall down upon), brincâ (to capture, to seize), fâ sclâf (to enslave).

 You have seen the expression fâ fûr a number of times now; it can be translated as to kill, to slaughter, to destroy, to take out (in the sense of to kill).
-You will remember it in particular from the Sodom and Gomorrah episode, when the angels said, in Gjenesi 19:13: il Signôr nus à mandâts a fâju fûr (the Lord has sent us to destroy them).
+You will remember it in particular from the Sodom and Gomorrah story, when the angels said, in Gjenesi 19:13: il Signôr nus à mandâts a fâju fûr (the Lord has sent us to destroy them).
 Now, in verse 15 of the current chapter, you read: fâs fûr un nemâl e preparilu (slaughter an animal and prepare it).